Master of Arts (Oxford, Cambridge and Dublin): Requirements

-There are other situations in which the MA may be awarded, such as to members of staff, but these are the most common.
+There are other situations in which the MA degree may be awarded, such as to members of staff, but these are the most common.
 Specific regulations can be found in the statutes of the respective universities.

 In accordance with the formula of ad eundem gradum, a form of mutual recognition among the three universities, a graduate entitled to an MA degree from one institution may have the equivalent title conferred by one of the other two without further examination.

 Post-nominal style

 Masters of Arts of the three universities may use the post-nominal letters "MA".
 Although honours are sometimes awarded for the examinations leading to the BA degree, the style "MA (Hons)" is not used.
 The Latin abbreviation of the university (Oxon, Cantab or Dubl) is often appended in brackets e.g. "John Smith, MA (Cantab)".
-Additionally, the BA degree is not shown alongside the MA award; only the MA should be used.
+Additionally, the BA degree is not shown alongside the MA degree award; only the MA degree should be used.

 If someone incorporates from one of the above universities to another, the Latin et can be inserted between the university names, e.g. "MA (Oxon et Cantab)", etc. as opposed to "MA (Oxon), MA (Cantab)" which would indicate that the holder graduated MA at both universities.

 The Oxford University Gazette and University Calendar have, since 2007, used Oxf rather than Oxon (also Camb rather than Cantab and Dub rather than Dubl) to match the style used for other universities.